 At this point in his life, he was not devout, but in 1521 while defending Pamplona, Spain against the French and Navarrese, a cannonball struck his leg, causing massive injury.

-Ultimately they had to rebreak the bones and partially remove part of his leg, resulting in a permanent limp and the end of his military career.
+Ultimately they had to rebreak the bones and remove part of his leg, resulting in a permanent limp and the end of his military career.
 His condition became so bad that doctors feared he would die.

 But on the feast of Sts Peter and Paul, he turned the corner and began to heal.
 He then read spiritual works and God moved his heart to conversion.